-The treatment for atrial fibrillation (AF) either controls the heart rate or changes the rhythm back to normal.
+The treatment for AF either controls the heart rate or changes the rhythm back to normal.

 Because of the risk of blood clots forming and causing a stroke, the treatment always, except in people at very low risk, includes medication to prevent blood clots (anticoagulation).
-See the separate leaflet on atrial fibrillation and stroke prevention for more details.
+See the separate leaflet called Atrial Fibrillation and Stroke Prevention.
 This is in addition to rate or rhythm treatment below.